cefet-rj-dal/harbinger/examples/motifs/hmo_mp_stomp.md

-# Overview
+STOMP motif discovery: Matrix Profile methods compute, for each subsequence, the distance to its nearest neighbor subsequence.
+STOMP is an efficient exact algorithm for long series.
+Harbinger provides Matrix Profile via `tsmp` and wraps it in `hmo_mp()`.

-This Rmd demonstrates motif discovery using Matrix Profile with the STOMP algorithm via `hmo_mp("stomp", ...)`.
+Objectives: This Rmd demonstrates motif discovery using Matrix Profile with the STOMP algorithm via `hmo_mp("stomp", ...)`.
 It identifies repeated subsequences (motifs) efficiently in long series.
 Steps: load packages/data, visualize, configure subsequence length and number of motifs, fit, detect, evaluate, and plot.

 ``` r